reptilex/tesla-style-solar-power-card/README.md

 type: 'custom:tesla-style-solar-power-card'
 ```

+## Releases
+v0.9 Hacs version number one, with still a few vector flaws and unorganised html/css

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.